Getting started with Supply Chain

 2.2.
 Adding contacts

-- Select the Contacts tab in your company profile and then select Manage.
+- Select the Contacts tab, then Manage.

 3. Global directory